microsoft/Kusto-Query-Language/doc/index.md

 To try out some more Kusto queries, see [Tutorial: Write Kusto queries](tutorial.md).

-## Control commands
+## Management commands

-In contrast to Kusto queries, [Control commands](../management/index.md) are requests to Kusto to process or modify data or metadata.
-For example, the following control command creates a new Kusto table with two columns, `Level` and `Text`:
+In contrast to Kusto queries, [Management commands](../management/index.md) are requests to Kusto to process or modify data or metadata.
+For example, the following management command creates a new Kusto table with two columns, `Level` and `Text`:

 ```kusto
 .create table Logs (Level:string, Text:string)
 ```

-Control commands have their own syntax, which isn't part of the Kusto Query Language syntax, although the two share many concepts.
-In particular, control commands are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which can't start a query).
+Management commands have their own syntax, which isn't part of the Kusto Query Language syntax, although the two share many concepts.
+In particular, management commands are distinguished from queries by having the first character in the text of the command be the dot (`.`) character (which can't start a query).
-This distinction prevents many kinds of security attacks, simply because it prevents embedding control commands inside queries.
+This distinction prevents many kinds of security attacks, simply because it prevents embedding management commands inside queries.

-Not all control commands modify data or metadata.
+Not all management commands modify data or metadata.
 The large class of commands that start with `.show`, are used to display metadata or data.
 For example, the `.show tables` command returns a list of all tables in the current database.

-For more information on control commands, see [Management (control commands) overview](../management/index.md).
+For more information on management commands, see [Management commands overview](../management/index.md).

 ## Next steps